 - an opportunity to learn about the world of work

-Careers preparation, called Information, Advice and Guidance (IAG) is taught to all years within the school.
+Careers preparation, called Careers Education, Information, Advice and Guidance (CEIAG) is taught to all years within the school.
 As a snapshot of the curriculum, the main elements are:

-Students receive a taught module within SEAL Drama lessons regarding self-awareness and Careers information matching.
-IAG supports access to information and advice from an earlier age, enabling better informed decisions at transition stages.
+Students receive a taught module within our RE and drama lessons regarding self-awareness and Careers information matching.
+CEIAG supports access to information and advice from an earlier age, enabling better informed decisions at transition stages.
 Careers work can also be seen to raise aspirations and improve motivation to participate in education or training as a life long development.

-Options within the Learning Community are explored, and the Year 8 work on self-awareness and decision making is developed.
+Options post Key Stage 4 are explored, and the Year 8 work on self-awareness and decision making is developed.
 Skills for employment and financial capability are added to the curriculum so that economic awareness is developed.

 We begin to explore Sixth Form options and interview skills.
 Work Related Learning also starts as students complete work experience.
 Work related skills alongside financial and economic competency are further developed.